Why this matters

 Oregon cottage food — your questions answered.

-Do I need a permit in Oregon?
+Do I need a food handler card to sell cottage food in Oregon?

 Oregon cottage food laws: what is the short version?